cannawen/metric_units_reddit_bot/README.md

 [personality.js](src/personality.js) create sassy responses to certain trigger words

-Running the code
+Running the code (in Production)
 ---
 Create your bot's reddit account.

 Create a reddit `script` app through [your reddit preferences](https://www.reddit.com/prefs/apps).
 (Use `http://localhost` as your redirect url, we don't need it.)
 From there, you should be able to get your OAuth username and secret

-Download the code, and create a file `./private/environment.yaml` that looks like:
+Download the bot's code, and create a file `./private/environment.yaml` that looks like:
 ```
 oauth-username: your-oauth-username
 oauth-secret: your-oauth-secret